uarc/uforth/doc/src/dictionary.md

 ### REVEAL
 - Reveals and finishes the most recent word, also performing tail-call optimization on it.

+### ROT:
+- dstack: `( w .. - .. w )`
+- Aquires the next number using `NUMBER` and compiles an immediate stack rotate to the top from a specific depth.

 ### SCAN
 - dstack: `( c -- addr )`